ryanwonghc/Premier-League-Game-Classifier/Premier-League-Game-Classifier.md

 5. Are close games
 6. Are played during the latter stages of the season

+#### Hypothesis 1
-1. A statistically significant portion of games in the "Best Games" set involve popular/successful teams To test this hypothesis, I first calculated the frequency at which each team appeared in the set of "Best Games".
+A statistically significant portion of games in the "Best Games" set involve popular/successful teams To test this hypothesis, I first calculated the frequency at which each team appeared in the set of "Best Games".
 I then charted the data in a bar chart, shown below:
 <p align="center">
   <img src="/images/fig1.png"/>